judo347/Project_Fragment/README.md

  craft loot.

 There will be a "town" where you can sell items/fragment, craft items and access inventory.

-CURRENT WORKING ON:
-WorldGenerator
-Tiles containing tilesheets and are not sprites
-Before this can work... make class for alle game elements?
-Player sensor..

 #### Mechanics
 ##### The world